• Skip to primary navigation

 • 🥡 Storing & Reheating

-Make sure to make this amazing Irish Apple Cake this Saint Patrick's Day!
+Make sure to make this amazing Irish Apple Cake this Saint Patrick's Day with some of my other Irish recipes!

 🥘 Ingredients

-Grab your pantry staples, some heavy cream, and a bunch of fresh apples to make this tasty cake!
-Don't skip the custard sauce - it's so darn tasty, you're sure to love it!!
+Grab your pantry staples, some heavy cream, and a bunch of fresh apples to make this tasty cake.
+Don't skip the custard sauce - it's so darn tasty, you'll love it.

 Irish Apple Cake